ezhuchko/re-sharp-smt/README.md

 Listed below is a brief description of each file of the formalization.

-- `RESharp` : main definitons for the class `RESharp`.
+- `RESharp` : main definitions for the class `RESharp`.
-- `Metrics` : metrics on regular expression to show termination of theorems/definitions.
+- `Metrics` : metrics on regular expressions to show termination of theorems/definitions.
 - `Semantics`: classical matching semantics, defined on locations and spans.
 - `Conversions`: contains the conversion theorems between match semantics of the three classes of regexes `EREa`, `RESharp` and `RE`.
 - `LookaroundNormalForm`: contains the main correctness theorem `lnf_correct` for the lookaround normal form.